 "No, I understand how he got them.
 I meant why, why would anyone do that to him.
 How could they leave bruises on that gentle boy's sweet face?"

 "Monsters exist in their world as much as they do in ours.
-But we musn't worry about that, he is here with us, safe for now.
-The only thing we can do is protect him from the vices of this land and hope that in return he will restore Wonderland to it's virtues."
+But we mustn't worry about that, he is here with us, safe for now.
+The only thing we can do is protect him from the vices of this land and hope that in return he will restore Wonderland's virtues."
 Spencer purred eloquently.
-Ryan did not want to hear more so he creeped back down the hall to his room and slid under the dense blankets.
-He stared up at the moon and decided he couldn't decide whether the moon was reflecting off of the large clock beside his bed or if the clock was reflecting off the moon.
+Ryan did not want to hear more so he crept back down the hall to his room and slid under the dense blankets.
+He stared up at the moon and decided he couldn't decide whether the large clock beside his bed was reflecting off the moon or if the moon was reflecting off of the clock.
 Either way the sight filled him with calm and secure feelings which led his eyelids to sleepily slip shut and begin to enter a state of serenity.